mitchgu/Nexys4FFTDemo/README.md

 # Nexys 4 FFT Demo
 A simple Verilog example of a 4096pt FFT on analog input from a Nexys 4 XADC.
-The spectrum is output over vga video, and an oversampled and filtered version of the signal is output over PWM audio.
+The input is sampled at 1MSPS, oversampled to produce 14-bit samples at 62.5kHz, then sent to the FFT processing modules and passed through to PWM Audio out.
+The FFT outputs the magnitude for each frequency bin and a histogram of the frequency spectrum is output over VGA video

 ## Requirements

 ### Hardware
 *  A Nexys 4 FPGA
-* Assorted resistors and a headphone jack to setup a 0.5V bias for the guitar's pickup signal to be input into the XADC Header
+* Assorted resistors to attenuate and bias the analog input properly before going into the JXADC header on the Nexys 4. (+0.5V bias, 1Vpp)

 ### Software
 * Vivado 2016.2 or later for Nexys 4 development.

 ### Peripherals
-* A VGA monitor to display the game
+* A VGA monitor to display the FFT results

 ## Organization
 There are 3 folders